Presented by the Commission on Christian Action, adopted by the delegates to the 123rd Covenant Annual Meeting.

 - Fearful of change, congregations often succumbed to “white flight,” relocating to other neighborhoods rather than choosing to embrace their neighbors.

-- We resolve that the ECC and each Covenant church and ministry continue its dialogue about racial sins by inviting members, beginning with Native and African Americans, to give voice to their stories of harm and suffering.
+- We resolve that the Evangelical Covenant Church and each Covenant church and ministry continue its dialogue about racial sins by inviting members, beginning with Native and African Americans, to give voice to their stories of harm and suffering.

 Personal and Corporate Transformation